 Liberal Studies Core

-All Liberal Studies Core students have the opportunity to be assigned a faculty mentor, whom they normally meet with during the two years that they spend in LS.
+All Liberal Studies Core students have the opportunity to be assigned a faculty mentor, whom they periodically meet with during their time in LS.
 Faculty mentors engage students in conversations about the curriculum, its relation to their undergraduate experience, and its intended impact on lifelong intellectual and professional pursuits.
 They focus their mentorship on guiding students toward realistic academic goals, encouraging self-reliance, and making informed decisions.

 Global Liberal Studies

-TRANSITION REQUIREMENTS FOR STUDENTS IN LIBERAL STUDIES CORE
+TRANSITION REQUIREMENTS FOR STUDENTS IN The LIBERAL STUDIES CORE

 Liberal Studies Core students who complete the two-year curriculum will have satisfied most or all of the liberal education requirements of other schools or colleges at NYU.
-LS Core students identify their intended degree-granting school in their sophomore year, prior to registering for their spring semester classes.
+LS Core students identify their intended degree-granting school in their sophomore year.
 Students must confirm their school of transition with the admissions office by March 1, and this deadline is strictly enforced.
 However, discussions regarding the various NYU schools and potential majors should be an ongoing element of all advising conversations between LS Core students and their assigned academic advisor and faculty mentor.